 You can use Visual Studio macros in all WinGDB properties which accept paths or other strings.
 Visual Studio macros are special variables (like $(ConfigurationName) or $(ProjectDir)) which are substituted with concrete values depending on actual project settings.
 All macros known by Visual Studio are supported.
 You can view list of them by choosing standard Visual Studio Properties option on a project, then clicking on "..." button for some property and then Macros button.
-Macros are supported on project level only (not single-file nor solution level).
+Macros are supported on project or solution level only (not single-file).

 When you add or remove source files, these changes must be reflected into the target build system.
 Manual updating is tedious, therefore WinGDB provides automated mechanism for this task.
 Currently it supports GNU make.
 The makefiles can be either generated from scratch, or selectively updated to change only the source files list.
 This feature is described in more detail here.